Khao Lak-Lam Ru National Park is in Phang Nga Province, Thailand.

 The park has several waterfalls.
 Lam Ru Waterfall is the largest and boasts five tiers.
 Ton Chong Fa is also large and has a pool at its base where visitors may swim.
 It is also near two nature trails.
-One is 3.1 miles (5 km) long and takes about two hours to complete, while the other is 4.3 miles (7 km) and takes around five hours to complete.
+One is 3.1 miles (5 km) long and takes about two hours, while the other is 4.3 miles (7 km) and takes around five hours to complete.

 Other waterfalls include Hin Lat, Ton Pling and Lam Phrao.
 The first one isn’t far from Lam Ru.